Jaynes, E. T. (1957)

 In Jaynes’ paper, he mentioned several crucial problems.

-We write down a function, which is the average of the balls.
+We can write down a function, which is the average of the balls.